mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/data_summary.md

 - **Approach:** Combination of scraping and dataset search.
   1. **Web Scraping:** Similar to the Transfermarkt market value workflow.
 Identify a reliable site that tracks injuries and extract details such as injury type, start/end dates, expected return, and matches missed.
   2. **Searching for Datasets:** Before implementing scrapers, check platforms like Kaggle for precompiled injury datasets, which could save effort.
   3. **Challenges:** Injury data is often unstructured and inconsistent, making preprocessing and cleaning especially critical.

+---

+### 2.4 Social Media Sentiment
+- **Source:** Reddit API
+- **Format:** CSV (after processing)
+- **Description:**
+  - Captures public sentiment regarding players through Reddit discussions and posts.
+  - Sentiment analysis performed to categorize mentions as positive, negative, or neutral.
+- **Usage in Project:**
+  - Generates sentiment-related features for each player, such as `average_sentiment_score` or `volume_of_mentions`.
+  - Adds a social factor influencing transfer market perception and potential value.